bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-segregated-witness.md

 Sjors: 00:13:52

 So I think it's appended at the end of the block but it's also referred to in the Coinbase transaction because what you do want to do is you want to make sure that you know the block hash just refers to the things that are in the block.
 But it only refers to the things that are in a block as far as legacy nodes are concerned.
 But you don't want to tell the legacy notes about the SegWit stuff.
-So what happens is there is a OPRETURN statement in the Coinbase, which refers to a hash of all the witness stuff.
+So what happens is there is a `OP_RETURN` statement in the Coinbase, which refers to a hash of all the witness stuff.

 Aaron: 00:14:20